-An end of the year event can be a handy marketing tactic to stay top of the mind of your customers.
-To help you get started with planning, here is an 8-step guide to plan successful year-end event for your business.
+An end-of-the-year event can be a handy marketing tactic to stay on top of the mind of your customers.
+To help you get started with planning, here is an 8-step guide to planning a successful year-end event for your business.

 The year is drawing to a close, and you want to go out with a bang, thanking your customers and staff for their loyalty.

-However, you are at the risk of completely losing your cool; what with all the tasks that need to be completed, and the costs that come with throwing an awesome end-of-the-year bash.
+However, you risk completely losing your cool with all the tasks that need to be completed and the costs that come with throwing an awesome end-of-the-year bash.

-Tips to plan successful Year-end event for your business
+Tips for planning successful Year-end event for your business

 Set a Budget

 Proper budgeting cannot be stressed enough.
 Without an appropriate, comprehensive budget, you run the risk of overspending and incurring possible debts to carry over into the New Year.
 This is something you should avoid at all costs.

 Even if you have some bucks to spare, assume you are working with a tight budget.